-- Selecting a cell from the All Chemicals row (bottom row on the matrix) displays charts for all pollutants monitored at the selected outfall.
+- Selecting a cell from the All Chemicals row (top row on the matrix) displays charts for all pollutants monitored at the selected outfall.

 - Selecting the intersection cell for All Outfalls and All Chemicals displays all charts for the facility for the specified NPDES ID.

 Each effluent chart displays all of the influent and effluent measures, permitted limits, and effluent violations for the given dates, for a single permit, discharge point, parameter, monitoring location, and sampling period.
 The charts show different violation data for ICIS-NPDES permits, reflecting the different information stored about violations in the system.

 Basic chart information is displayed in the chart header, including:

 - Discharge Point: 3- or 4-character code that uniquely identifies a single permitted discharge point (also called a pipe or outfall), as well as a description of the type of discharge point (e.g., external outfall, sum).
 These correspond to permit feature code and permit feature type description fields in the source database.

 - Parameter: The pollutant measured.

 - Monitoring Location: Describes the location at which sampling for the parameter occurred (e.g., effluent gross)

 Two effluent charts may be available for each pollutant and discharge point at a facility: